westmarquest/weather/README.md

 Features
-Search for a city: Enter the name of the city you want to search for to view current and future weather conditions.
+Enter the name of the city you want to search for to view current and future weather conditions.
-Display current weather conditions: View city name, date, weather icon, temperature, humidity, and wind speed for current conditions.
+View city name, date, weather icon, temperature, humidity, and wind speed for current conditions.
-Present a 5-day forecast: See a forecast for the next five days, including date, weather icon, temperature, wind speed, and humidity.
+See a forecast for the next five days, including date, weather icon, temperature, wind speed, and humidity.
-Search history: Searched cities are automatically added to the search history for easy access.
+Searched cities are automatically added to the search history for easy access.
-Click on search history: Click on a city in the search history to view its weather conditions again.
+Click on a city in the search history to view its weather conditions again.

 How to Use
 Visit the Weather Dashboard website.
 Enter the name of the city you want to search for in the input field.